Carnegie Hall? Royal Albert Hall? The Kalamazoo Civic Center?

 Here are some things to think about in terms of taking your show on the road…

 Tours vs. Daytrips

 Some Silly People (like me) Prefer Daytrips

 You may be in a different situation than I am.

-For me, I’ve had a wife and kids to rush back home to since I first started doing this kind of work twenty years ago.
+For me, I’ve had a wife and kids to rush back home to since I first started doing this kind of work twenty-some years ago.
 I simply haven’t been willing to go “on the road” for a long series of days.

 So, I’ve structured all of my bookings around my need to be back home at night, and waking up in my own bed, as often as possible.